jimburton/scrabble/chapters/Chapter6.md

   Ev (Right (g',mv)) -> liftIO $ takeTurn g' (Just (T.pack $ show (mrScore mv)))
 ```

-First we replace any balnks that were in the WORD part of the input.
-This is done by interrogating
+First we replace any underscores (representing blank tiles) that were
+in the WORD part of the input.
+This is done by interrogating the user
-the user and producing a list of pairs of replacements and their indices.
-This code is in
+and producing a list of pairs of replacements and their indices.
+This
-`ScrabbleCLI.Blanks` and we won't go through it here.
-Then weparse the other parts of the input
+code is in `ScrabbleCLI.Blanks` and we won't go through it here.

-with the `words` function, the `makeWordPut` function
+Then we parse the other parts of the input using the `words`
-is used to create a `WordPut` from what we have, and the game and the `WordPut` are passed
+function.
+The `makeWordPut` function is used to create a `WordPut`
+from what we have, and the game and the `WordPut` are passed to the
-to the `move` function.
-Finally, the `Evaluator` result is pattern matched.
-As with `takeTurnAI`,
+`move` function.
+The result of `move` is pattern matched as an
-we either print an error message and send the unchanged game to `takeTurn` loop, or send the
+`Evaluator (Game,MoveResult)`.
+As with `takeTurnAI`, we either print an error
+message and send the unchanged game to the `takeTurn` loop, or send the
-new, updated game to `takeTurn`.
+new, updated game back round to `takeTurn`.

 ## Running the game

-We no longer need to call functions in the RELP.
+We no longer need to call functions in the REPL.
 Now we can actually run the game.
 Here is the first couple of moves of an AI game in which the human player asks
 for hints and at one point plays a blank tile.